 Caroline County Humane Society (Ridgely)

 Caroline County Humane Society offers free food via their CCHS Pet Pantry.
 They wholeheartedly believe (as everyone should) that no pet should ever go hungry.
 They’re dedicated to offering sustenance for your Maryland pets.
 You’ll be asked to fill out a sign-up sheet upon arrival for your first pickup.
-Additionally, you can receive food once a week during shelter hours.
+You can receive food once a week during shelter hours.
 Go here to learn more.
 Call (410)820-1600.

 Maryland SPCA (Baltimore)

 Maryland SPCA in Baltimore has served more than 11,000 pets with their Kibble Connection pantry.
-They distribute food twice per week to your Maryland pets.
+They distribute food twice per week to Maryland pets.
 Maryland SPCA is able to offer resources via generous donations from the public, foundations, and corporations.
 Head over here to fill out the request form for food assistance.
 Call (410)235-8826.